sarenayang/fireflypy/README.md

 Runs the backend server.\
 Runs on [http://localhost:8080](http://localhost:8080) in development mode.

+You should now be able to play the game!

 ## Contributions
 Ryan Yang: Implementing microphone and speech recognition features\